The Jungle Knows You Better Than You Do

 Colombia is a land of ghosts.
 Two siblings roam these mystical landscapes searching for their dead father's spirit.
 Their journey takes them from the city of Bogotá to the Colombian jungle, through realms of thought and deep into their haunted dreams.
 Here they will find some answers and attract unexpected company.

-For The Jungle Knows You Better Than You Do’s initial narrator, experiencing the city again means both facing the identitary turmoil of no longer recognizing the environs that oversaw her formative years, and being confronted by guilt.
-The anarchic environment she left her brother in is no longer a distant abstraction, but a dense and overwhelming reality, living and breathing right in front of her, its ominous nature as palpable as it could be.
+For The Jungle Knows You Better Than You Do’s initial narrator, experiencing the city again means facing the identitary turmoil of no longer recognizing the environs that oversaw her formative years and being confronted by guilt.
+The anarchic environment she left her brother in is no longer a distant abstraction but a dense and overwhelming reality, living and breathing right in front of her, its ominous nature as palpable as it could be.

 Through the male sibling’s quest for his father, mentions of him being a reflection of his predecessor become a constant.
-References to his drug use and dangerous social circles are scattered in every interaction he has, forcing him to confront the fact that the steps he has taken are dangerously mirroring those of his father, leading to his ultimate demise at the hands of urban violence.
+References to his drug use and dangerous social circles are scattered in every interaction he has, forcing him to confront the fact that his steps are dangerously mirroring those of his father, leading to his ultimate demise at the hands of urban violence.
 The specifics are never mentioned, but they needn’t be.
 Everyone who has been part of this kind of environment will fill in the blanks with their own frame of reference.
-What’s important to the male sibling, and in a broader sense to The Jungle Knows You Better Than You Do, is the process of spiritual closure.
+Spiritual closure is important to the male sibling, and in a broader sense, to The Jungle Knows You Better Than You Do.